swiss-seismological-service/scdetect/README.md

 #### Caching waveform data

 Unless the RecordStream points to a local disk storage, downloading waveforms might require a lot of time.
-For this reason `scdetect` stores raw template waveform data on disk after downloading them.
+For this reason `scdetect-cc` stores raw template waveform data on disk after downloading them.
 The cache is located under `${SEISCOMP_ROOT}/var/cache/scdetect`.
-If omitting cached waveform data is desired, make use of `scdetect`'s `--templates-reload` CLI flag.
+If omitting cached waveform data is desired, make use of `scdetect-cc`'s `--templates-reload` CLI flag.

 In order to remove cached waveform data, simply invoke